Notary & Dedimus Justice Services

 When and where are Notary and Dedimus Justice services available?

-The Town Clerk’s Office has these services available during regular business hours free of charge.
+The Town Clerk’s Office has these services available during regular business hours.
 Review your documents clearly prior to coming in and coordinate bringing additional witnesses with you if such is required along with the Notary/Dedimus Justice service.

 What are the general powers of a Notary Public?